opentelekomcloud-docs/docs_on_docs/doc/source/index.rst

 Documentation about documentation
 =================================

-This repository will contain information that anybody maintaining Open Telekom Cloud documentation need to know.
+This repository contains information that maintainers of the Open Telekom Cloud documentation need to know.

 Working in the Open
 ===================

 The Open Telekom Cloud values transparency as a main principle.
 Therefore, all public facing documentation is maintained in the open, by open-source components.
 All steps of the process are publicly visible and transparent.
 This eases the collaboration of our suppliers, OTC staff, and even customers or users.
 All can propose changes, all can participate in the review process, and each team can appoint arbitrary persons to approve changes, ensuring the integrity of the overall documentation.
 All changes are recorded and archived, so changes can be rolled back, and audit trails are available even for the tiniest change.

 Responsibilities and Ownership
 ==============================

 The content of the projects is owned by the Open Telekom Cloud Squads responsible for the services respectively.
 Each team can appoint one or several Squad members (or external contributors, if suitable).
 Typically, one documentation lead and a deputy are recommended, but other setups are also possible.

 All assets in the repository are public visible, and so are the PRs or the review messages themselves.
 That’s why sensitive data like